z3h4/useful-commands/HTML & CSS/css.md

 ### Selectors specificity

+- Each selector has a specifity or weight.
 - Selectors specificity determines the weight of a selector.
 - When multiple selectors target the same element, the browser applies the selector with the higher specificity (weight) i.e. the rule that is more specific.
 - If two selectors have the same specificity, the one that comes last is the winner.
 - ID selectors are the most specific selectors because we cannot have multiple elements with the same ID.
 Class and attribute selectors are less specific because we can have many elements with the same class and/or attributes.
-Element selectors are the least specific selectors.
+Element selectors are the least specific selectors, because we can have many elements of a given type.
 - In VSCode, we can see the specificity of a rule by hovering our mouse over it.
 The specificity is represented using three numbers (x, y, z) where x represents the number of ID selectors, y represents the number of class/attribute selectors and z represents the number of element selectors.

 ### Inheritance